 2- The options

 Laserax has developed several options that can be added to your laser marking system.
-Among the most appreciated options, we have the human-machine interface (HMI), the air-conditioned cabinet for laser sources and controllers and the barcode scanner or imager that is used to validate the markings.
+Among the most appreciated options, we have the human-machine interface (HMI), the cabinet for laser sources and controllers and the scanner, LCD screen and analysis that is used to validate the markings.

 Air conditioned cabinet

 Our lasers are often used in harsh environments.
-High heat, high moisture and dust are common to the automotive and primary metals industries. manufacturing plants.
+High heat, high moisture and dust are common to the automotive and primary metals industries and to other manufacturing plants.
 To ensure optimal operation of the laser system, the cabinet for the laser source and controller is dust- and moisture- proofed.
 They are also cooled using either a chiller or an air-conditioned unit.
 It is sturdy and provides sufficient protection to withstand the most demanding environment.

 Human Machine Interface (HMI)